Texas is a state of big ideas and bigger personalities.

-But, there are certain industries and fields that do require licensing in Texas.
+But, certain industries and fields do require licensing in Texas.
 You can learn about the state licenses required at the Texas Department of Licensing and Regulation.

-Because licenses for different types of businesses are so specific, there’s not much that we can say about the licensing process your unique business must undergo.
-But, the Governor’s Business Permit Office has you covered.
+Because licenses for different types of businesses are so specific, there’s not much we can say about the licensing process your unique business must undergo.
+But the Governor’s Business Permit Office has you covered.
 You can contact them at BusinessPermits@gov.texas.gov.
 Or, download their handy Texas Business Licenses and Permits Guide.

-As always, please do your due diligence and research to see if you must acquire any specific licenses to legally conduct your business in Texas.
+As always, please do your due diligence and research to see if you must acquire any specific licenses to conduct your business in Texas legally.